-As grounds for this request, the Defendant would show the Court there are no material disputed facts and the undisputed facts do not establish a prima facie case of guilt against the Defendant.
+As grounds for this request, Defendant shows the Court there are no material disputed facts and the undisputed facts do not establish a prima facie case of guilt against Defendant.

 The facts and law upon which this motion is based are as follows:

 - Defendant is charged with one count of [[insert charge, statute number, and classification of criminal offense]].

 - The case was filed by direct file information by the State of Florida which alleges that on [[date]], in the County of Hillsborough and State of Florida, Defendant willfully [[track the language of the charging document]].